splunk/public-o11y-docs/README.md

 The main branch is `main`.
 Merging edits to the `main` branch triggers an update of the documentation site at https://docs.splunk.com/Observability.

-The branch is protected, which means that any edit must be in the form of a pull request and approved by at least one member of the Splunk docs team.
+The `main` branch is protected, which means that any edit must be in the form of a pull request and approved by at least one member of the Splunk docs team.

 ### Edit content